Hereditary title: Coparcenary

 Coparcenary is the situation in which two or more people inherit a title equally between them as a result of which none can inherit until all but one have renounced their right to the inheritance.
 This could arise when a title passes through and vests in female heirs in the absence of a male heir.
 Before they could inherit, each of the female heirs would be an heir presumptive.
-After they inherited, since the title could not be held by two people simultaneously, two daughters (without a brother) who inherited in this way would do so as co-parceners.
+After they inherited, since the title could not be held by two people simultaneously, two daughters (without a brother) who inherited in this way would do so as coparceners.
 In these circumstances, the title would in fact be held in abeyance until one of them renounced for herself and her successors in favour of the other, or the entire estate naturally descends to a single coparcener.
 In England and Wales, passage of a title in this fashion is effected under the rules laid down in the Law of Property Act 1925.